 Peter Singleton heads up climate change and energy policy at the Scottish Environment Protection Agency.
 His team in the Emerging Issues Unit look at what changes are already underway on rainfall and riverflow in Scotland and plan for adapting to those.
 They also work with the public and private sectors to cut carbon emissions.
 "SEPA, as every organisation should, wants to embed awareness, understanding and action on climate change into all the work it does" he says.
 He is pleased that a number of big businesses say they accept the need for urgent and effective action, but will they take meaningful action?
 "Talking to business leaders who have seen Al Gore perform, you can see that he clearly hits them between the eyeballs and they walk out with a very different attitude," he says.
-However the message has not got through to everyone.
-"Some smaller businesses are interested and some are setting up new 'eco' businesses, but others are struggling to keep their business afloat.
+However the message has not got through to everyone."Some smaller businesses are interested and some are setting up new 'eco' businesses, but others are struggling to keep their business afloat.
 If we turn up at their door with new regulations, it is the last thing they want to hear."
-He says it is a challenge for the UK government to convince such people they should bear costs which they feel go beyond what other countries are doing.
-Yet there are business benefits to acting now, and fast.
+He says it is a challenge for the UK government to convince such people they should bear efficiency and to cut their carnow, and fast.
 Wind farm technology shows how Scotland could have already been a world leader, as Denmark currently is.
 Peter said "We have a phenomenal wind resource but Denmark is the leading manufacturer of wind turbines.
 Thirty years ago it was the UK.
 But the investment wasn't continued.
 People relied on oil.
 It is important that the present interest in renewable and low carbon technology is followed through to provide Scotland and UK with a new thriving industrial technology".

-UNISON members work in a wide range of environmental roles including: park rangers; inspectors, scientists and other jobs in the Scottish Environment Protection Agency; council staff across the spectrum of local authority jobs including cleansing, waste recycling, planning, environmental health officers and more; water and sewerage posts in Scottish Water; and health service staff participating in schemes to save energy.
+inspectors, scientists and other jobs in the Scottish Environment Protection Agency; council staff across the spectrum of local authority jobs including cleansing, waste recycling, planning, environmental health officers and more; water and sewerage posts in Scottish Water; and health service staff participating in schemes to save energy.
 They: